Chemical Engineering Undergraduate Program

 Past projects have included developing a water treatment system for third world countries and reducing corrosion in residential water lines.
 Each project has multiple components including technical development, economics, marketing and customer voice, and product and process safety.

 Chemical engineers apply chemical principles to design, evaluate, build, and operate systems capable of converting inexpensive raw materials into marketable products via chemical reactions, biological processes, and physical separations.
 They work in the chemical process industries, usually involving polymer production, petroleum refining, environmental remediation, materials research and development, process design and development, and process operations and control.
 Our graduates work at companies such as Lubrizol, General Electric and Chemstress.

 “The University of Akron has the full package for me: close to home, extremely affordable, great academic and co-op program, plus Honors College amenities.
 I feel very welcome here, and know I am not just another number.”

 The curriculum incorporates mathematics, science, and chemical engineering fundamentals.
 At each level of the program, from freshman through seniors, students have the opportunity to gain experience in a wide range of emerging technologies through laboratory courses and design or research electives.

 Exciting work is performed in biocompatible polymeric materials, biological cellular and enzymatic processes, nanocomposite materials, chemical vapor deposition, computational molecular science, microscale separations, green chemistry, and novel catalytic reactions.

-- Curriculum guide with co-op
+- Curriculum guide